Work Zone Mobility and Safety Program

 Intelligent Transportation Systems (ITS) & Technology

-Forward-looking transportation agencies across the country are using ITS in their major work zones to make travel through and around the work zones safer and more efficient.
+Transportation agencies across the country are using ITS to make travel through and around work zones safer and more efficient.
 ITS involves the use of electronics, computers, and communications equipment to collect information, process it, and take appropriate actions.
 ITS technology can be applied in work zones for:

 • Traffic monitoring and management